-Hand hygiene for children and employees
+Hand hygiene for children and pedagogical employee

-Always ensure good hand hygiene

-Preferably keep your nails cut short (if in doubt, ask your manager for advice) without nail polish.
-Or; With nail polish, gel or fake nails, it is preferable to always use gloves when preparing and feeding food or when changing children.

-Wear as little jewelry as possible when performing care procedures

-Wash hands at crucial moments, before touching and preparing food, eating or helping with eating, wound care and after: coughing, sneezing and blowing the nose, using the toilet, contact with body fluids such as saliva, snot, vomit, feces, wound fluid or blood, after playing outside, after contact with dirty laundry or the waste bin, and after cleaning work

-Hand washing protocol:
+With regard to health, we have defined the following measures as a way to prevent the greatest risks: Always ensure good hand hygiene Employees: Preferably have short cut nails (if in doubt, ask your manager for advice) without nail polish.
+Or; with nail polish, gel or fake nails, it is preferable to always use gloves when preparing and feeding food or when changing children.
+Wear as little jewelry as possible when performing care procedures.
+Wash hands at crucial moments, before touching and preparing food, eating or helping with eating, wound care and after: coughing, sneezing and blowing the nose, using the toilet, changing or helping a child go to the toilet, contact with body fluids such as saliva, snot, vomit, feces, wound fluid or blood, after playing outside, after contact with dirty laundry or the waste bin, and after cleaning work Hand washing protocol:

-- Use running water
+Use running water

-- Wet your hands and use liquid soap

-- Rub your hands together and make sure that water and soap are distributed over the entire hands

-- Rinse hands under running water while rubbing

-- Dry hands with a disposable paper towel.
+- Wet your hands and take liquid soap and make sure that water and soap are distributed over the entire hands - Rinse hands under running water while rubbing - Dry hands with a disposable paper towel